bcooperstl/advent-of-code-2021/documentation/day14.md

 - Divide all *quantities* by 2
 - Find the largest and smallest values in *quantities*
 - **Output** largest - smallest

+### Part 2 Changes ###

+Part 2 is the same as part 1, except it needs to run 40 times.

+Change ints to longs to prevent overflow.
+Same code otherwise.

 ## Things I learned ##